deepcausality-rs/sites/web/content/en/about.md

 would not have been a conceivable way of making advanced computational causality operational for comprehensive industry applications.

-HHowever, it took a few more innovations to make DeepCausality a reality.
+However, it took a few more innovations to make DeepCausality a reality.
 Among them are context, hyper geometric causal structures, and contextual causal reasoning.
 For details, see the [introduction](https://deepcausality.com/docs/intro/), [architecture](/docs/architecture/), and [concept](https://deepcausality.com/docs/concepts/) sections of the documentation.